LucasLobo/aggregator/README.md

 me to experiment and showcase my architectural skills.

 **Q2: How does the algorithm for calculating the moving averages work?**
-A2: The algorithm uses the sliding window technique and has a time complexity of O(N), where N is the time between the first and last event.
-It has a running total/count, which it uses to calculate the average at each step.
-The head and tail are used to add/remove from these running values.
-It has an additional space complexity of O(M) where M is the window size (and O(N) for the result).
-You can find a diagram at the bottom of this page.
+A2: The algorithm uses the sliding window technique that traverses each minute-time-bucket between the first and last events.
+It has a running total/count, which it uses to calculate the current average at each step.
+The head and tail are used to add/remove from the running values.
+This allows us to process each time bucket only once.
+At the bottom of this page you can find a diagram that explains how the algorithm works.

+**Q3: What is the time and space complexity of this algorithm?**
+A3: This algorithm has a time complexity of O(N), where N is the number of minutes between the first and last event.
+This is because we traverse each time-bucket between the first and last event only once (e.g., if there are 2 events spaced 1 hour apart, we will need around 60 iterations).
+The space complexity is O(K), where K is the window size, since we store the partial averages for each time-bucket in the window.

-**Q3: How would you improve the algorithm?**
+**Q4: How would you improve the algorithm?**
-A3: It could be turned into a continuously running algorithm that calculates the moving average as more inputs are provided.
-This would make it more dynamic and useful in the real world.
-The current algorithm expects all events at once.
+A4.1: With this algorithm we only calculate the moving average for each time-bucket the moment an event arrives.
+This means that in a real-world scenario we would be idle for that time.
+We could pre-configure a maximum threshold of waiting time to starting processing the next time-bucket (e.g., if we have two events one hour apart, we would be waiting for 60 minutes and then process 60 time-buckets at once.
+If we add a threshold of 3 minutes, we could process time-bucket of minute 1 at minute 4, minute 2 at minute 5, etc, instead of waiting another 60 minutes).
+A4.2: Additionally, since we read from the file one-by-one and write to the file one-by-one, we lose some time for each fetch and each store.
+We could put the fetch and store processes in separate go-routines and run them concurrently to save some IO time.

-**Q4: What could you have done to make this even better?**
+**Q5: What could you have done to make this even better?**
 A4: There are a couple of things that could have been done to improve this solution, which I thought about but did not due to a lack of time:
 - Adding e2e/integration tests to ensure that the file reading and writing work as well as the algorithm